 |Flow Report||Report Description||Who uses this report?||How do I use the report?|

-|Work log||The Work Log provides a unified view of work patterns at the team and engineer level, across commit, code review and ticket activity.
-Work log captures the daily activity by engineer, team, or repo to identify activity patterns and track alignment with your processes.||Team Leads, Managers, Scrum Masters||Use Work log to find patterns across individuals, your team, and various roles in your organization.
-Over time, the patterns can help you track alignment and spot opportunities for guidance.|
+|Work log||Work log provides a unified view of work patterns at the team and engineer level across commit, code review, and ticket activity.
+This report captures daily activity by engineer, team, or repo to identify activity patterns and track alignment with your processes.||Team Leads, Managers, Scrum Masters||Find patterns across individual contributors, your team, and various roles in your organization.
+Track alignment and spot opportunities to guide your team.|

-|Daily update||The Daily update report quickly summarizes your team's project focus, Use this to review the previous day's commit activity and view the week over week impact trends.||Team Leads, Managers, Scrum Masters||This commit data can be used in your daily stand-ups.|
+|Daily update||Daily update summarizes your team's project focus.
+This report displays the previous day's commit activity and week over week impact trends.||Team Leads, Managers, Scrum Masters||Use commit data to discuss project status in daily stand-ups.|

-|Spot check||The Spotcheck report lets you see individual work patterns for trailing 30-day and trailing 7-day averages.
-These metrics help you spot both normal patterns and outlying patterns for your team.||Team Leads, Managers||See where you can help your team by spotting changes in an individual's work pattern.|
+|Spot check||Spot check displays individual work patterns for trailing 30-day and trailing 7-day averages.||Team Leads, Managers||Find opportunities to help your team by spotting changes in an individual's work pattern.|

-|Review collaboration||Review Collaboration provides metrics on collaboration levels and responsiveness within the code review process.
-In this report, you can see how well your team is collaborating in PR's.||Team Leads, Managers, Scrum Masters||Use the Submitter and Reviewer metrics to see their progress and spot potential roadblocks.
-You can see who's working well together and who might need a nudge to complete a review.|
+|Review collaboration||Review collaboration provides metrics on collaboration levels and responsiveness within the code review process.
+This report shows how well your team is collaborating in PRs.||Team Leads, Managers, Scrum Masters||Track individual contributors' progress and anticipate potential roadblocks with Submitter and Reviewer metrics.
+Discover who's working well together and who might need a nudge to complete a review.|

-|PR resolution||The PR Resolution shows you how your team is collaborating.
-This report provides metrics that help you spot scope creep, time to comment, time to commit, and lets you review closed PR's to spot your team's trends.||Team Leads, Managers, Executives||PR resolution can show you what team activity is normal as well as activities that are not normal for the team.
-Use these patterns to support work trends.|
+|PR resolution||PR resolution shows how your team is collaborating by showing scope creep, time to comment, and time to commit.
+This report lets you review closed PR's to spot your team's trends.||Team Leads, Managers, Executives||View both normal and abnormal team activity to support positive work trends.|

-|Knowledge sharing||The Knowledge Sharing Index measures how thoroughly information is being shared within a team.
-Use the Knowledge sharing report to see the distribution of code review activity across team members.||Team Leads, Managers||Identify best practices and collaboration patterns on your teams.
+|Knowledge sharing||Knowledge sharing measures how thoroughly information is shared within a team and the distribution of code review activity across team members.||Team Leads, Managers||Identify best practices and collaboration patterns on your teams.
 Increase knowledge shared and engagement in the review process.|

 If you need help, please email Support (opens email form) for 24/7 assistance.